 About the PRFMA

-The PRFMA is a voluntary community-based fish stocking group established under the encouragement of the Queensland Government’s Recreational Fisheries Enhancement Program.
+The PRFMA is a voluntary, not for profit, community-based fish stocking group established under the encouragement of the Queensland Government’s Recreational Fisheries Enhancement Program.
 The objectives in the constitution, include, among other things:

 - To promote ethical and legal fishing practices